LucasHoffSchmidt/LucasHoffSchmidt/README.md

 #### Play the game
 You can play the game by downloading the game files from itch.io.
 [Game Link](https://avillion.itch.io/adventures-of-chirpie)

-### Mini Market
-An E-Commerce website that I am developing.
-Mini Market is a marketplace for individuals to buy and sell reusable and affordable items.
-Technologies used include React, Redux, Node, Typescript, Jest, Playwright, Nodemailer and Stripe.

 ## Courses and certifications
 <b>Courses completed:</b>